MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Even if the information on the certificate is valid, there must be some way to verify that the server presenting the certificate is actually the one represented by the certificate.
 This is where the Windows PKI comes in.
 Each certificate is linked to a public key.
 The server named on the certificate holds a corresponding private key that only it knows.
 A connecting client or server uses the public key to encrypt a random piece of information and sends it to the server.
 If the server decrypts the information and returns it as plain text, the connecting entity can be sure that the server holds the private key to the certificate and therefore is the server named on the certificate.

 #### <a name="crl-distribution-points"></a>Sperrlisten-Verteilungspunkte
 SfBO erfordert, dass alle Serverzertifikate mindestens einen CRL-Verteilungspunkt (Certificate Revocation List) enthalten.
-Sperrlisten-Verteilungspunkte sind Standorte, von denen Zertifikatsperrlisten heruntergeladen werden können, um zu prüfen, ob das Zertifikat seit dem Zeitpunkt, an dem es ausgestellt wurde, gesperrt wurde und es sich noch im Gültigkeitszeitraum befindet.
+CRL-Verteilungspunkte (CDPs) sind Speicherorte, an denen CRLs heruntergeladen werden können, um zu überprüfen, ob das Zertifikat seit dem Zeitpunkt, zu dem es ausgestellt wurde, nicht widerrufen wurde und das Zertifikat sich noch innerhalb des Gültigkeitszeitraums befindet.
 Ein CRL-Verteilungspunkt wird in den Eigenschaften des Zertifikats als URL notiert und ist ein sicheres HTTP.
-Der SfBO-Dienst prüft die Sperrliste bei jeder Zertifikatsauthentifizierung.
+Der SfBO-Dienst überprüft die CRL bei jeder Zertifikatauthentifizierung.

 #### <a name="enhanced-key-usage"></a>Erweiterte Schlüsselverwendung
 All components of the SfBO service require all server certificates to support Enhanced Key Usage (EKU) for the purpose of server authentication.
 Configuring the EKU field for server authentication means that the certificate is valid for the purpose of authenticating servers.
 This EKU is essential for MTLS.